Agape Core Values and Roles

 Because of this, we at Agape feel that women should be empowered to do ministry with women.
 To give women titles, financial compensation, and call them leaders in their ministries does not violate the scriptures, nor does it violate what God has for them to do.
 Likewise, to hinder women from fulfilling these ministry positions because we fear what others will think, is a sign of an immature faith and a resistance to God’s leading.

 We also feel that the scriptures teach that women should not hold positions of leadership which express power over males such as discipling, mentoring, and shepherding.
-Due to this we choose to continue to appoint males as senior ministers, elders, and discipleship leaders.
-Concerning women preaching, this should be under the support and decision of the senior minister, elders, or lead church planter.
-These leaders should be careful to follow Paul’s teaching that men not be placed in a discipling relationship under female leaders.
+Leaders should be careful to follow Paul’s teaching that men not be placed in a discipling relationship under female leaders and females under a discipling relationship with a male.
 This may include preaching but should be considered if the leadership believes it is important for a female to present a spiritual message at any time.

 It is also an important practice for wives of elders, ministers, and church planters to be considered co-leaders with their husbands.
 An elder couple, deacon couple, and church plant couple can effectively develop males and females by working as a team.
 The Bible does mention that elders, deacons, and ministers have wives who work with them and accompany them in ministry (1 Corinthians 9; 1 Timothy 3).
 Suggesting that these couples are leaders does not suggest that women can disciple males but that the couple works together.
 It should be stressed that males discipling females is also a risky situation and that males should focus on developing relationships and authority with other males.